BIGJRA/BIGJRA.github.io/reborn.md

 Once you exit the room at the bottom successfully, you can return to the previous room, where you will no longer be chased.
 In here we can find a hidden *Protein* and *Carbos*.

+Towards the top of the room, you can follow a rock climb path to the *Salamencite*!

 In the bottom left side of the room, we can access a path that takes us up some rocks and to a spirit.

 **Wandering Spirit Ikaru.
 Field: Psychic Terrain**